 No industry is more data-driven than Healthcare.
 Without the right information, doctors can’t properly diagnose a patient.
 Data is crucial for clinical trials, assessing the long-term results of any treatment or pharmaceutical.
 It’s not a stretch to say that the data is the foundation of all work in the Healthcare industry.
 Data drives not only preventative research, product development, medical device production but also how patients are treated, prescribed therapies, as well as preventative and wellness recommendations.
 This private data is heavily regulated, with severe penalties for disclosures.
 In 2018, Anthem Health paid one of the most significant direct HIPAA fines of $16 million and over $48 million in penalties.

-With fines like this on the line, Pharma and Healthcare organizations may err on the side of caution when protecting data.
+With fines like this on the line, Pharma and Healthcare organizations may err on the side of caution with protecting data.
 But according to Frost Sullivan, companies that collaborate are 30% more innovative and 36% more productive.

 As most data collected and utilized by Healthcare companies is highly regulated, the logical assumption by many is to lock it down tight.
 They make accessing data so difficult that it is challenging to work with it.
 Requesting access takes jumping through numerous hoops and approvals before it is granted, even when needed.
 When this happens, productivity and innovation grind to a halt.